jproj3cts/DONUT-A-CPU-based-rendering-engine/README.md

 # DONUT-A-CPU-based-rendering-engine

-This engine is capable of rendering any 3D shape you can produce a parametric function for and from any distance or angle.
+DONUT is an engine is capable of rendering any 3D shape you can produce a parametric function for and from any distance or angle.
 The gif below demos this for a klein bottle.

 https://user-images.githubusercontent.com/114860885/196288825-5b2e7a50-eee7-4fd6-adde-f124875d1ea0.mp4